AntonMoustache/handbooks/developers-handbook.md

 ## Philosophy

-> “Make it work ➤ Make it right ➤ Make it fast”
+> Make it work ➤ Make it right ➤ Make it fast
 – [DHH](https://twitter.com/dhh/status/600667857639309313)

 Much of how we work is inspired by the [Lean Startup